khan-ayanama/Course104-React/Lectures/Tutorial-03/notes03.md

 Note: You've to return the functional component in div or <React.Fragment>Child</React.Fragment>

+## <React.Fragment>

+Using <React.Fragment> or the shorthand <>...</> helps keep your DOM structure clean and avoids unnecessary nesting when you don't want to introduce additional elements just for the sake of wrapping.

 ## HTML vs JSX

 In JSX we generally use camelcase attribute and inline styles in double curly braces {{}} etc for more visit below site